Managing Maintenance

 Understanding Type, Start, and Period

-The Type determines what units are used:
+The Type determines what units are used, and values are automatically formatted:

-- Start = Odometer reading at last service (e.g., 50,000 km)
+- Start = Odometer at last service (e.g., 50,000 km)

 - Period = Service interval (e.g., 10,000 km)